Bet on every NFL Week 8 game at best betting sites, top betting apps

-How to bet on NFL Week 8: Where to bet, best betting sites, promos for Vikings-Chargers, Eagles-Giants
+How to bet on NFL Week 8: Where to bet, best betting sites, promos for Vikings-Chargers, Giants-Eagles

 Here's how to bet on the Week 8 NFL schedule, including Broncos vs. Cowboys and Steelers vs. Packers